RG9n/RG9n.github.io/write-ups/overpass2hacked.md

 sudo john hashes.txt --wordlist=/usr/share/wordlists/fasttrack.txt
 ```

 Unfortunately, every created user has been compromised.
-We weren't able to fasttrack james, but he was already compromised.
+We weren't able to fasttrack james, but he was already compromised by the attacker.

 ```
 bee;secret12